 - Who Names Their Kid "Dude"?: Seriously?
 Papelucho?

-- It's speculated that Papelucho is supposed to be "Pepe Lucho" - a diminutive of "Jose Luis", a composite name that's very common in Spanish-speaking countries.
+Papelucho is supposed to be "Pepe Lucho" - a diminutive of "José Luis", a composite name that's very common in Spanish-speaking countries.
+Word of God confirmed that both book and the character were named after a friend and the author's husband: both men were named "José Luis" and nicknamed "Pepe Lucho"